-- Students must have passed at least five subjects at grade 5 or above at I/GCSE (or equivalent) to access our pathways successfully, including English and mathematics. - Students will be required to sit an assessment in English if they have not archived grades in I/GCSE in English.
-If students do not demonstrate a high level of English, they will not be admitted to Sixth Form. - All students will sit a CAT4 assessment. - All students, regardless of results, will attend an interview with the Head of Sixth Form and/or the Head of Secondary to agree courses of study and to sign the Sixth Form agreement. - If you are applying to join Oryx International School, please go to our admissions page on the website and complete all required application procedures. www.oryxschool.qa/admissions
+- Students must have passed at least five subjects at grade 5 or above at IGCSE/GCSE (or equivalent) to access our pathways successfully, including English and mathematics. - Students will be required to sit an assessment in English if they have not passed IGCSE/GCSE with grade 5.
+If students do not demonstrate a high level of English, they will not be admitted to Sixth Form. - All students, regardless of results, will need to attend an interview with the Head of Sixth Form and/or the Head of Secondary to agree courses of study and to sign the Sixth Form agreement. - If you are applying to join Oryx International School, please go to our admissions page on the website and complete all required application procedures.